Brian Van Stavern

 Hamline University, 1976-78

-He has taught in schools and music studios for more than twenty-five years.
+He has taught in schools and music studios for more than thirty-five years.
 He teaches French horn, trumpet, baritone, euphonium, trombone, bass trombone and tuba, as well as the occasional bugle.
 Brian enjoys teaching a variety of styles in his lessons, incorporating jazz and popular music in lessons where appropriate and according to the interest of students.
-In addition to teaching at K & S Conservatory of Music, he currently teaches at Normandale Community College in Bloomington, MN and Bud’s Music Center in Hopkins, MN.
+In addition to teaching at K & S Conservatory of Music, he currently teaches at Normandale Community College in Bloomington, MN, Inver Hills Community College in Inver Grove Heights, MN, Bud's Music Center in Hopkins, MN and David Thomas School of Music.